taverna-extras/taverna-player/lib/generators/templates/ReadMe.txt

        <p class="notice"><%= notice %></p>
        <p class="alert"><%= alert %></p>

+  4. If you need to override the Taverna Player controllers, to implement user authorization for example, you can copy some customizable stubs with:

+       rails generate taverna_player:controllers

+     The stubs are copied to the app/controllers/taverna_player directory so that they take precedence over the default ones.
+You can delete any that you do not need to customize but there are no penalties for leaving them there.

-  4. If you want to use pre- and post-run callbacks you can setup some basic stubs with:
+  5. If you want to use pre- and post-run callbacks you can setup some basic stubs with:

        rails generate taverna_player:callbacks